dzekelid/emojis/_listings/reddit/v1-subreddit-emojis-all-get.md

 ---
 swagger: "2.0"
 info:
-  title: Reddit
+  title: Reddit Get Subreddit Emojis All
-  description: The Reddit API allows you to access the user submitted and rated stories
+  description: |-
-    on reddit.com.
-It also provides advanced functionality, including user account information and sub-reddit moderation.
+    Get all emojis for a SR. The response inclueds reddit emojis as well as emojis for the SR specified in the request.
   version: 1.0.0
 host: www.reddit.com
-basePath: api/
+basePath: /
 schemes:
 - http
 produces: